INCOME-RESTRICTED, AFFORDABLE HOMES AT STAPLETON

-HOW DO YOU QUALIFY FOR A FOR-SALE AFFORDABLE HOME?
+HOW DO YOU QUALIFY FOR AN INCOME-RESTRICTED FOR-SALE HOME?

 1) Maximum household income*

-Affordable homes are also called income-qualified homes because they are for individuals or families whose gross (before-tax) annual income is at or below the figures below:
+Affordable homes are also called income-qualified or income-restricted homes because they are for individuals or families whose gross (before-tax) annual income is at or below the figures below:

 2) Primary residence